 Sometimes, litigation is meant to proceed to the courtroom for a trial.

 This is rare, but if the trial is likely to be a precedent for potential future legal action, if you’re trying to protect intellectual property, or if you simply need a jury decision, it may be wise to go to trial.

 The same goes if it’s your goal to put a competitor out of business, want to learn more about how to protect a real estate investment, or if you’re dealing with public policy.

 After The Trial

-Once you have a verdict – no matter how happy you are with the outcome – litigations are still in process.
+Once you have a verdict – no matter how happy you are with the outcome – what is litigation and the litigations are still in process.

 Usually, this part of the litigation process deals with how any monetary compensation will be paid out.
 In some cases, further negotiation may take place, or the claim may be rejected.

 It also refers to all the paperwork that needs to be filed to mark the case as officially closed.

 Litigation: Your Legal Agreement From Start to Finish